20 Best Things to Do in Trier, Germany

 His house was turned into a museum dedicated to his life and beliefs in the form of various exhibits.

-Here, you can take a look at some of his original journals, the letters he wrote, and even the old armchair where he is said to have spent his reading time.
+At the Karl Marx House Museum, you can look at some of his original journals, the letters he wrote, and even the old armchair where he is said to have spent his reading time.

 There are other artifacts dotting the communist history and the Industrial Age.